cloudrider7/VibrantCurrant/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because having done so would have resulted in a lot of tedious and repetitive work.

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
-- ...
-- ...
+- Installs docker.io and the Python package manager, pip3;
+- Automatically resizes VRAM to support the ELK stack;
+- Installs and deploys the relevant ELK container; and
+- Enables docker service to run on boot.

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.